nmbazima/mbazima/_posts/2017-12-07-jupyter-db-connections.md

 db = create_engine('mssql+pyodbc:///?odbc_connect=%s' % params)
 ```

-The database engine then allows us to query the database and return the results as a *pandas* dataframe using the pandas 'read_sql_query' method.
+The database engine then allows us to query the database and return the results as a *pandas* data frame using the pandas 'read_sql_query' method.

 ```
 import pandas as pd